kevllino/data-processing-in-r-coursera/README.md

-# datasciencecoursera
+# Data Processing in R
-All projects from Coursera Data Science Specialization
+Getting and cleaning data in R from Coursera.